Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 The configuration depends on the selected unit attribute.
 A single drop-down list is displayed for each source value in the tree node attribute.

-**Source value**
+**"Source value name"**

 - *Dimension*
-  Select the dimension to display the units to be mapped for the corresponding source value.
+  Click the drop-down list and select the dimension to display the units to be mapped for the corresponding source value.
+All active dimensions are displayed in the list.
 A different dimension can be selected for each source value.
-All active dimensions are displayed in the drop-down list.

 - *Unit*
-  Select the unit to be mapped to the corresponding source value.
+  Click the drop-down list and select the unit to be mapped to the corresponding source value.
+All units corresponding to the selected dimension are displayed in the list.
 A different dimension can be selected for each source value.
 This drop-down list is locked until a dimension is selected in the *Dimension* drop-down list.
-All units corresponding to the selected dimension are displayed in the drop-down list.